sribalaji101/Hotel_Booking_Analysis_Project/README.md

   - Analyzed market segments, finding that 46% of bookings were made via online travel agencies, while direct bookings accounted for only 4%.

 - **Geographic Trends:**
-  - Found that the highest number of cancellations came from customers in Portugal (country code `PRT`).
+  - Analyzed the highest number of cancellations came from Country.

 ### 3. Visualization
 - Used Matplotlib and Seaborn to create detailed visualizations, including: